 echo "=== Setup done ==="

-set -euo pipefail is the critical line — it stops the script at the first error instead of silently chaining failures.
+set -euo pipefail is the load-bearing line: it stops at the first error instead of chaining failures into a confusing one downstream.

-- In your registry, generate a read-only token (GitHub Personal Access Token with
+- Generate a read-only token (for GitHub Packages: a Personal Access Token with

 cat > ~/.npmrc <<EOF